 The dramatic climax proves worth the wait as the flabby dough transforms into svelte, slinky strips – worthy of Masterchef.
 We’re all absurdly proud of our creations and I find myself eating my words and seriously considering buying a pasta maker.
 Something I never would have dreamed of doing before.

 Ramen can be eaten cold and tonight we’re learning to make a deliciously refreshing cold Ramen sauce.
 Adding a dash of Rice Vinegar, Soy Sauce, cold water, sugar and Sesame oil, we spice things with a dollop of English mustard, white sesame seeds and chilli oil.
 The tart sensation sears through the taste buds and our mouths water at the prospect of what’s to come.

 By 9.00pm, we’re famished and ready to eat.
 Accompanied with a refreshing glass of Japanese beer, I opt first for the cold Ramen dish.
 Consisting of cold noodles, minced pork and Miso sauce, served with slivers of cucumber, ham, omelette and extra mustard, it’s the perfect summer dish – fresh and zingy and incredibly moreish.

 The final dish we try is the hot Ramen soup.
 Consisting of a chicken stock soup, noodles, Char Shu pork, Ramen Eggs, spring onions and Nori dry seaweed, it’s a glorious mish mash of flavours and textures – hot and spicy, sweet and sour.
 And most importantly hearty and warming.
-Satisfied murmurs echo around the table as we all sheepishly head back for second and third helpings.
+Satisfied murmurs echo around the table as we all sheepishly head back for second helpings.
 It’s one of those dishes you just can’t get enough of and I can see why it’s the perfect dish for a post-work drinks binge.